-- 35. Paragraph 7 allows the adjudicator to give anyone advice about any aspect of the code.
+- 34. Paragraph 7 allows the adjudicator to give anyone advice about any aspect of the code.
 This power is likely to be exercised with a view to encouraging compliance with the code, but could also, for example, be used to advise prospective tenants about the code.
-This is a power and not a duty, so the adjudicator has discretion regarding whom to advise, and how. - 36.
+This is a power and not a duty, so the adjudicator has discretion regarding whom to advise, and how. - 35.
 Paragraph 8(1) provides that the adjudicator may publish guidance on the practices and procedures of the adjudicator, the application of the code and what pub-owning businesses must do to comply with it, and anything else related to the code.
 For example, this would enable the adjudicator to give general guidance about the application of a particular provision of the code (the Pubs Code Adjudicator for England and Wales has published a number of such guidance documents on its website).
-Subparagraph (2) requires the adjudicator to follow his or her own guidance, in the interests of consistency.
+Subparagraph (2) requires the adjudicator to follow his or her own guidance, in the interests of consistency. - 36.
+Sub-paragraph (3) states that the adjudicator must consult any organisation or person considered to be appropriate before issuing any guidance.
+This makes it possible for the adjudicator to conclude that it is not appropriate to consult with anyone, if (for example) the guidance reflects practice that is already well-established and uncontroversial.
+Should the adjudicator decide to consult, it is left to the adjudicator to decide whom to consult.

-2 On summary conviction, the maximum fine is the "statutory maximum", currently £10,000.
+&lt;sup>2 On summary conviction, the maximum fine is the "statutory maximum", currently £10,000.